ME588 IMPULSIVE LOADING OF SOLIDS

 Course Objectives

 The course will emphasize the important features of sudden loading on members.
+It concentrates on high velocity impact which creates plastic deformation of materials.
 It gives the fundamental differences from quasi-static approach to the problems.
 The course is specifically designed to teach the importance and necessity of knowing the effect of impulsive loading on members from a novel design point of view.

 Course Content